FakeBuild/Xake/docs/overview.md

 ## "Main" function

-In fact this block is just the call to `xake` is a special kind of so called computation expression which accepts only the elements defined below.
+In fact this block is just the call to `xake` which is a special kind of computation expression accepting only the elements described below.

 ### rule
 Defines a rule for making file.